nclements11/Data-Science-Portfolio/README.md

 ## Projects

 Throughout the path, I will complete several projects to demonstrate my proficiency in the skills learned.
-These projects involve using real-world datasets to analyze trends, draw insights, and present data-driven recommendations.
+These projects involve using fictional and real-world datasets to analyze trends, draw insights, and present data-driven recommendations.

 ## Tools and Technologies